SorryQin/SorryQin.github.io/index.md

 Here is **Sorry Qin (覃佐睿)**.<br>

-I am a student in Huazhong University of Science and Technology.
+I am a postgraduate student in Huazhong University of Science and Technology.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to e-mail me at qinzuorui@outlook.com.<br>